 I know it sounds funny.
 And, quite often, it is.
 But it drives home a point and because of that, it works.

-The daily standup is the cornerstone for any successful sprint.
-I discussed it at length in the Scrum ceremonies post, but here are a few tips to land with your teams:
+The daily Scrum is the cornerstone for any successful sprint.
+Here are a few tips to land with your teams:

-- The daily standup should last no more than fifteen minutes
+- The daily Scrum should last no more than fifteen minutes.

 Leverage the Sprint Burndown Chart

 The sprint burndown chart is a built-in “health meter” for your sprint.
-It should be reviewed every day, usually towards the end of your daily standup.
-What the burndown chart shows is a line representing the current hours of work remaining compared to a best-fit line of the subtask hours completed from the previous days of your sprint.
+It should be reviewed every day, usually towards the end of your daily Scrum.
+What the burndown chart shows is a line representing the current hours of work remaining compared to a target burndown line.

 If your total hours are tracking with your burndown line, the sprint is on track and the development team is on schedule to deliver on their commitment.